solomonyaw/ronyfoster/README.md

 <p><strong>RFNFT Manager / Web & Graphic Designer</strong></p>

 <p>
-Solomon Yaw is responsible for the technical and creative development of the project.
+Solomon Yaw Adeklois responsible for the technical and creative development of the project.
 </p>

 <ul>